 - When not constrained by a home environment, cats will often dig and posture around a large area before settling on a spot to urinate or defecate.

-- Soft substrates which can be used to bury the urine or fecal matter are typically preferred.
+- Soft substrates (e.g., sand, dirt), which can be used to bury the urine or fecal matter, are typically preferred.

-- Messages communicated include time of the cat’s presence, sexual or mating status, and emotional state.
+- Messages communicated include the time of the cat’s presence, sexual or mating status, and emotional state

-- Therefore, it is normal for a cat to urinate and defecate in a large variety of areas.
+- Therefore, it is normal for urine (and rarely fecal) marking to occur in a large variety of areas

 Scratching

-- Scratching is a normal feline behavior which functions to maintain claw health, deposit the cat’s scent in the environment, and leaves a visual cue to other animals of the cat’s presence.
+- Scratching is a normal feline behavior that functions to maintain claw health, deposit the cat’s scent in the environment, and leave a visual cue to other cats of the cat’s presence.

 - Cats may have preferences for different types of scratching surfaces; carpet, wood, rope, and cardboard are commonly preferred substrates.

-- Also, cats may prefer scratching surfaces which are vertical, horizontal, or angled.
+- Also, cats may prefer scratching surfaces that are vertical, horizontal, or angled.

 - These preferences may change with life stage, particularly if chronic conditions such as degenerative joint disease develop as the cat matures.